Extreme value modelling of rainfall from high resolution radar data in a changing climate

 Background

-To capture radar data, this project will develop extreme value models for the variation in extreme rainfall from one grid cell to another over time, for many grid cells over large areas.
-Models will need to accommodate varying grid cell size, as cells increase in size with distance from radar sites.
-This project will also build downscaling models, via geostatistics, that link radar data to climate model output, the latter being of insufficient resolution to resolve localised rainfall events, but may still hold valuable information in their projections quantifying how such events may change into the future.
+To capture radar data, this project will develop statistical models using extreme value theory.
+These will capture the variation in extreme rainfall between many grid cells over time and over large areas.
+The models will accommodate varying grid cell size, as cells increase in size with distance from radar site.
+This project will also build downscaling models, via geostatistics, that link radar data to climate model output.
+Climate model output is of insufficient resolution to resolve localised rainfall events, but may still hold valuable information for quantifying how localised extreme rainfall may change into the future.
 With Met Office support we can employ best practice converting radar reflectivities to rain rates, which is a complex and involved process, due, e.g., to beam attenuation through intense rain.

 Other information